 One of the issues I have is the way the material is marketed.
 While the “End of America” appears to be very well researched and everything Stansberry presents is factual — more than likely the outcome is a black swan event.
 Or even worse, it’s an event that’s impossible to time.

-This is wherein lies the problem with any prediction — financial or otherwise.
+This wherein lies the problem with any prediction — financial or otherwise.
 So more than likely this is a marketing technique to gain attention and attract new subscribers.
-After all if America wasn’t ending, would you sign up?
+After all if America weren’t ending, would you sign up?